faizilham/msc-thesis/main/ch5_general_function.typ

   &S &&= "MapLat"("Src" -> U) \
 $ <eq:UtilAnalysisLattices>

 We then modify the constraint functions $evalbracket("_") : "Node" -> S$.
-The pre-execution constraints are trivial, as shown in @eq:UtilAnalysisConstraintGen1.
+The pre-execution constraints are quite simple, as shown in @eq:UtilAnalysisConstraintGen1.
 Construction call sites are initialized to $bot$, while parameters and free variables are initialized to $top$ since we do not know its initial utilization.

 $
   &evalentry(mono("start")) &&= { f |-> bot | f in "Cons" } union { x |-> top | x in "NonLocal" }\